alexfrieden/biostats_r_code/Week7_Notes.md

 This dataset describes the annual incomes and monthly credit card balances of a number of individuals.

-The individuals who defaulted on thei credit card payments are shown in orange and those who did not are shown in blue.
+The individuals who defaulted on the credit card payments are shown in orange and those who did not are shown in blue.

 Linear Regression Classifiers (part 1)
 ===============================

-In cases where you have a qualitative classification, you can't use linear regression
+In cases where you have a qualitative classification, you can't use linear regression.
+Why not?

 Suppose we are trying to predict the medical condition of a patient in the emergency room on the basis of symptoms.